-- Compulsory education in Slovenia starts at the age of 6 and continues until the age of 14.
-Students typically graduate at age 18 from general upper secondary programmes.
-The age range for completing vocational programmes is wider, with students typically graduating from vocational upper secondary programmes between 17 and 19.
-This is similar to most OECD countries, where graduates from vocational upper secondary programmes have a wider age range, reflecting the greater diversity of pathways into these programmes than for general ones. - The large majority of 15-19 year-olds across the OECD are enrolled in education.
-In Slovenia, 27% of this age group are enrolled in general upper secondary education and 52% in vocational upper secondary education.
-A further 3% are enrolled in lower secondary programmes and 12% in tertiary programmes.
+- Participation in high-quality early childhood education (ECE) has a positive effect on children's well-being, learning and development in the first years of their lives.
+In Iceland, 94% of 2-year-olds are enrolled in ECE.
+This increases to 97% of 3-year-olds, 97% of 4-year-olds and 97% of 5-year-olds. - Compulsory education in Iceland starts at the age of 6 and continues until the age of 16.
+Students typically graduate between the ages of 18 and 19 from general upper secondary programmes.
+The age range for completing vocational programmes is wider, with students typically graduating from vocational upper secondary programmes between 18 and 25.
+This is similar to most OECD countries, where graduates from vocational upper secondary programmes have a wider age range, reflecting the greater diversity of pathways into these programmes than for general ones.

+The large majority of 15-19 year-olds across the OECD are enrolled in education.
+In Iceland, 53% of this age group are enrolled in general upper secondary education and 11% in vocational upper secondary education.
+A further 20% are enrolled in lower secondary programmes and 4% in tertiary programmes.
 This compares to an OECD average of 37% enrolled in general upper secondary programmes, 23% in vocational upper secondary programmes, 12% in lower secondary programmes and 12% in tertiary programmes (Figure 2).